faq

 What brushes do you use?

-A variety of Kyle's brushes but with my own tweaked settings, as well as a lot of other ones I've picked up over the years.
+A variety of Kyle's brushes but with my own tweaked settings, as well as a lot of other ones I've picked up over the years from different places.
 They're Photoshop only.
-Remember: brushes don't make the artist, but finding a good variety of brushes that feel good to use can go a long way.

 I want to start doing art!
 What do I do?

-Everyone goes at their own pace and has their own artistic voice.
+And, remember always: everyone goes at their own pace and has their own artistic voice.
 The world needs your voice just as much as everyone else's!

 I want to start doing digital art!
 What tablet do you recommend?